 - the test kit is expired

-- the test has been carried out too early in the cycle
+- the test was done too early in your cycle

 Try retesting in a few days.

-In the event you are taking fertility medications containing hCG, the results of a home pregnancy test may be distorted.
+If you are taking fertility medications containing hCG, the results of a home pregnancy test may be affected.

-Alcohol, lactation, menopause, and the intake of most medicines will usually not affect the test results.
+Alcohol consumption, lactation, menopause, and the intake of most medicines usually will not affect the test results.

-The test reacts to the hCG produced by the fetal egg and released into the bloodstream of the woman.
+A pregnancy test reacts to the hCG that is produced by the embryo and released into the pregnant person’s bloodstream.

-In this case, the implantation site does not matter, whether it has attached to the wall of the uterus or to another organ.
-Ectopic pregnancy can be signaled by blood spotting and/or pain in the lower abdomen, as well as by the slow increase of hCG level in the blood.
+For an ectopic pregnancy, the implantation site (e.g., the uterine wall or another organ) does not matter.
+Ectopic pregnancy can be signaled by blood spotting and/or pain in the lower abdomen, as well as by the slow increase of hCG in the blood.

-If you suspect an ectopic pregnancy, be sure to consult your doctor.
+If you suspect an ectopic pregnancy, be sure to consult a health care provider.

-In all of the above situations, the doctor will assign several blood tests for hCG to monitor the level changes.
-A slow increase in the level of gonadotropin doesn't necessarily indicate a problem, but it requires additional clarification.
+After a positive test result, your health care provider will complete several blood tests to monitor the changes in your hCG level.
+A slow increase doesn't necessarily indicate a problem, but it requires additional clarification.

 Normally, the amount of hCG should double every 48–72 hours or increase by 60 percent or more every two days.